If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 Since your document camera can be a workhorse when it comes to presentations and the joints may become loose, IPEVO V4K has been especially bolted to each of the connecting joints so you can simply turn the assigned bolts clockwise to tighten using a coin.

 It is convenient to use because it is compatible with most software and applications.
-It works with PC, Mac, and Chromebook.
+It works with a PC, Mac, and Chromebook.
 System-wise, it matches a Mac Intel Core i5 CPU or higher, OS X 10.10 or higher, Solid-state drive, and 200MB of free hard disk space.

 You will like its fast-focusing speed that minimizes the need to stop and switching between different materials.
 It has the quality that features Sony CMOS Image Sensor that produces color but reduces noise.
 Just what you need for capturing images if your classroom lacks light.